 In today’s uber-competitive business landscape, a positive customer experience can often be the difference between closing a new deal or retaining a customer—more so than product features or price.

 That’s why more companies are moving customer marketing higher up on their priority list.
 This role, traditionally a marketing backwater, is ripe for disruption—new tactics, strategies and technologies—in the same way that other roles have transformed over the last decade.
 As the costs to acquire a new customer increase and social proof continues to grow in importance, customer marketing is finally taking its rightful place alongside demand, content, social media, and product marketing.
+In the real estate niche, customer marketing is how firms like Sell Your Home stand out in an industry crowded with competition funded by billions of dollars of shareholder money, like Opendoor, Offerpad, and Zillow.

 New research by Koyne Marketing, sponsored by Influitive, reveals that 90% of business leaders surveyed believe customer marketing is important to the success of their businesses and slightly more (93%) agree that it will become even more important over the next year.